manuel-gcl/challenge-oracle-literature/README.md

 This project was developed for **Java backend specialization** from **Alura's Oracle One** program.
 The Literature App consist in a command-line Java application that allows users to search books from [Gutendex Library API](https://gutendex.com/) and store them in a local database.
-The main goal of the project was to deepen knowledge of Java programming, learn about databases, Hibernate, and Spring Boot.
+The main goal of the project was to deepen knowledge of Java programming, learn about databases, Hibernate and Spring.

 ## Installation and Setup
 To set up and use the Literature App, follow these steps: